aws/aws-database-encryption-sdk-dynamodb/specification/beacons/dynamodb-beacons.md

 and an `Option<ExpressionAttributeValueMap>`
  * This operation MUST fail if an attribute name is a [forbiddenField](#forbiddenfield)
  * This operation MUST fail if any [source field](#definitions) is used with a document path.
- * If no encrypted field is mentioned, the Expression MUST be returned unmodified.
+ * If no encrypted attribute is mentioned, the Expression MUST be returned unmodified.
- * The operations `attribute_exists`, `attribute_not_exists` and `size` are permitted on any field, and their arguments MUST not be modified.
+ * The operations `attribute_exists`, `attribute_not_exists` and `size` are permitted on any attribute, and their arguments MUST not be modified.
- * All operations are permitted on unencrypted fields.
+ * All operations are permitted on unencrypted attributes.
  * The operations `=`, `IN`, `attribute_exists`, `attribute_not_exists` and `size`;
 as well as the boolean `AND`, `OR` and `NOT` are permitted for any type of beacon.
  * All comparators, and the `BETWEEN` and `begins_with` operations are permitted on beacons configured with `prefix` or `split`.
  * The operation `contains` is permitted on beacons configured with `split`.
- * This operation MUST fail if a field is used with an operation that is not permitted.
+ * This operation MUST fail if a attribute is used with an operation that is not permitted.
- * Each reference to a field with a beacon must be replaced by the associated beacon.
+ * Each reference to a attribute with a beacon must be replaced by the associated beacon.
 For example, `field < value` would be replaced by `gZ_b_field < beacon_value`

 ### transformationFilterExpressionMulti